Don Alvarado: Life and career

-In 1932, Alvarado was briefly engaged to the musical-comedy star Marilyn Miller, but the marriage did not take place.

-As for his professional career, Alvarado got his first uncredited silent film part in the 1924 film, Mademoiselle Midnight.
+Alvarado got his first uncredited silent film part in the 1924 film, Mademoiselle Midnight.
 With the studio capitalizing on his "Latin Lover" looks, Alvarado was quickly cast in secondary and then leading roles.
 With the advent of talkies, this all but ended his starring roles.
 He did, however, manage to work regularly, usually cast in secondary Spanish character roles, such as in the 1929 Thornton Wilder adaptation of The Bridge of San Luis Rey.
 Alvarado appeared on stage in Dinner At Eight at the Belasco Theatre in Los Angeles in 1933.